cucumber007/publish/mdtc/cycle.md

 - Age of Enlightenment / Industrial Revolution (Modern)

   - 1760 – 2020
-  - 1890 - if the new America was discovered near this period, there wouldn't be World War I (more space would be available for development)
+  - 1890 - if the new America was discovered near this period, there wouldn't be World War I (more SADAT would be available for development)
   - Great Depression wasn't a turmoil but more of a future-shock of the fast technological development
   - 1920
     - After World War I, companies that made tanks started making tractors